 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

-A favorite getaway destination, Cape Cod has been a popular vacation spot for decades.
+A favorite getaway destination, Cape Cod has been a popular vacation spot for decades, especially during summer.
 This section of Massachusetts is filled with maritime charm, world-class restaurants, and one-of-a-kind shops sprinkled throughout the area.
 Separated from the mainland by the Cape Cod Canal, the entire landscape is edged with miles of beautiful coastline.